shockwave22/monishc-portfolio/content/project/walmart.md

 title = "Walmart Trip Type Classification"

 # Project summary to display on homepage.
-summary = "Improve Walmart’s segmentation process by classifying the customer trip types based on the product purchased in that visit"
+summary = "Improve Walmart\’s segmentation process by classifying the customer trip types based on the product purchased in that visit"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "walmart.png"